 Sounds all good, uh?
 This ACCA thing.
 Not exactly.

-Bear in mind that ACCA’s assessment is all examinations-based.
+Bear in mind that ACCA’s assessments are all examination-based.
 There is no projects or presentations in the curriculum.
 According to Ravi Mehndiratta, Assistant Director, Sales in LSBF, though ACCA students are highly employable and 100% of them land a job upon graduation, they may lose out to others in the company when it comes to their soft skills.
 Realizing that, tuition providers like LSBF has stepped up their game to provide soft-skills seminars to help their students further.
-So students, make sure you go for this bonus item if you enroll for ACCA tuition!
+So students, make sure you go for this bonus item if you enrol for ACCA tuition!